Lover (album): Themes and lyrics

+Other songs explore the pitfalls of romance.
+"The Archer" is about her self-awareness and acknowledgement of her past mistakes, and "Cruel Summer" is about a painful, fleeting summer romance.
+"Cornelia Street" narrates a relationship in which Swift is afraid she will lose her partner again if she repeats her earlier mistakes.
+She takes the blame for having hurt her partner on "Afterglow" and contemplates a loved one's prolonged medical treatment on "Soon You'll Get Better".
+"Death by a Thousand Cuts" was inspired by the romantic comedy film Someone Great and is about overcoming a failed relationship's painful aftermaths.
+Swift said that writing "Death by a Thousand Cuts" was "incredible news" to her because she could continue writing songs about heartbreak even if she was in a healthy relationship.
+In the closing track, "Daylight", Swift says that she "[wants] to be defined by the things that [she loves]" and contemplates that love to her now is "golden" rather than "burning red" as she once believed, a reference to the track "Red" of her 2012 studio album Red.

-A few songs reflect Swift's perception of contemporary American politics.
-Since her 2006 debut as a country-music artist, Swift's record company had warned her against becoming involved in politics, but after witnessing the political events affecting the rights of certain people, she became disillusioned with the American political climate and decided to abandon her apolitical stance.
+A few songs reflect Swift's perception of contemporary US politics.
+Since her 2006 debut as a country-music artist, Swift's record company had warned her against becoming involved in politics, but after witnessing the political events affecting the rights of certain people, she became disillusioned and decided to involve in the public political discourse.
 Swift wrote "Miss Americana & the Heartbreak Prince" after the 2018 midterm elections; its lyrics use high school as a metaphor for American politics because she thought the social events of a traditional American high school, like the political landscape, can alienate some people.
-Another track, "The Man", was inspired by the double standards women experience the music industry and in wider society.
-"You Need to Calm Down" has lyrics advocating for LGBT rights; it was inspired by a conversation in which a friend asked Swift what she would do if she had a gay son; other inspirations were cyberbullies, cancel culture, and the way the mass media "pits [women] against each other".
-Explaining how the track aligns with the album's concept, Swift said it addresses the discrimination some people encounter because of who they love.
+"The Man" was inspired by the double standards women experience the music industry and in wider society.
+"You Need to Calm Down" advocates for LGBT rights, inspired by a conversation in which a friend asked Swift what she would do if she had a gay son; other inspirations were cyberbullies, cancel culture, and the way the mass media "pits [women] against each other".